The Common Ground Initiative

 - Encourage individual and group activism

 Sotterley is grateful to the Maryland Heritage Area Authority for a generous grant for our 2020 Common Ground Initiative.
 If you would like to support our mission and future programming, please donate below.

-Now in its third year, Sotterley’s Common Ground programming continues in 2020.
-The Theme: Transcending Barriers to Common Ground, was developed last year through Sotterley educational development and vetted and approved by an advisory group of scholars, content experts, and community leaders.
+Now in its fourth year, Sotterley’s Common Ground programming continues in 2021.
+The Theme: Transcending Barriers Toward Healing, was developed last year through Sotterley educational development and vetted and approved by an advisory group of scholars, content experts, and community leaders.
 Always relevant, its necessity is even more acute during this time of multiple crises in our nation.

 Event Schedule with links here.
 Virtual access.

 Common Ground 2021 Programming Calendar

 The Big Picture: Facebook Live with Jeanne Pirtle

 Journal of a Librarian Who Went to Prison for Money with Glennor Shirley

 February 17 – 7:00 PM EST